 Always replace the fuse with the same type and rating.
+DC model may use different fuse ratings from AC model.

 To remove the fuse, depress the fuse cover and turn it gently counterclockwise with a flat screwdriver to open.

 To replace the fuse, insert the new fuse into the cover first.
 Then place the fuse along with the cover into the fuseholder base, depress the fuse cover, and turn it gently clockwise with a flat screwdriver.